 You may have noticed the Tag field at the bottom of each flashcard.
 This is where you can add tags to organise your cards into topics within the deck.
 Tags come in handy if you only want to review one kind of card – say for example, nouns or vocabulary to do with fruit.

 Once you have a fresh deck of cards ready to go, you can decide how many new and review cards you want to see each day by clicking on Options and changing the values.
 By default, it is set to 5 new and 50 review but you’ll soon figure out if this is too much or too few for you.
 These days, I have mine set to 7 and 25 respectively.

-On those days you’re feeling really ambitious, there is also the option to do a Custom Study.
+On days when you’re feeling really ambitious, there is also the option to do a Custom Study.
 This function allows you to increase the number of new and/or review cards for the day.
 For example, today I upped my review limit to 150 cards – and boy, was that a mental workout!

 And that’s it – those are the basic functions of Anki!
 I’m not going to go more in-depth than this about all the advanced features but if you are interested to know more, your best bet is to read through Anki’s extensive manual, watch the video tutorials and search the forum if you have any questions.

 How to use Anki effectively for language learning

 The temptation when you first download Anki is to load it up with all the words you can find from your homework assignments and textbooks.
 While it’s important to start building a healthy list as soon as possible, I find it much more effective to add just a few words each day as you encounter them in real world situations.
 Adding words with which you have a “personal relationship” will make them much easier to remember in the future.
 A good example from my experience is the phrase polli allevati a terra (free-range chickens) which I added to my list following a rather long conversation I had with my mother-in-law about the quality of eggs!